Skip to main content

 • For example, if Alice clues red to Cathy, and Bob misplays a card, then Cathy should not go on to play any of her red cards, and Cathy should not make any assumptions about what her red cards could be.
 Obviously, some kind of mistake happened, and Cathy should sit and wait patiently for further instructions.

-• This convention for what to do after a strike applies from level 2 and goes all the way to max level.
+• This convention for what to do after a strike applies at all levels.

 The Wrong Prompt